llvm/llvm-blog-www/content/posts/2021-10-14-byte-types-or-how-to-get-rid-of-i8-abuse-for-chars-in-llvm-ir.md

 # Part 0, where we introduce our work

-This year I participated in the Google Summer of Code (GSoC), working with Nuno Lopes and Juneyoung Lee on fixing fundamental issues in LLVM.
-My project was about making compiler-introduced load type punning correct and fixing associated bugs that are reported by [Alive2 dashboard][alive2].
+This May, a proposal was made to add a new type in LLVM IR that represents raw memory.
+The goals of this type were to make compiler-introduced load type punning correct and fix associated bugs that are reported by [Alive2 dashboard][alive2].

 While our [proposal][proposal] was accepted for GSoC, our [initial RFC][rfc] on the mailing list was received somewhat negatively and sparked many questions on